architDaDev/architDaDev/README.md

 # Hey, I'm Archit 👋

-Fullstack devloper obsessed with building fast, beautiful, and interactive web experiences.
+Fullstack developer obsessed with building fast, beautiful, and interactive web experiences.

 ## 🔧 What I Build With